7 To The 2nd Power

 The concept of exponentiation extends far beyond simple calculations like 7².
 Its applications are pervasive:

-• Computer Science: Binary numbers, the foundation of computer systems, utilize powers of 2.
+• Computer Science: Binary numbers, the foundation of computer systems, apply powers of 2.
 Understanding exponential growth in relation to binary is crucial in computer architecture and algorithm design.
 The speed and memory capabilities of computers are directly related to exponential growth.

 Addressing Common Misconceptions about Exponents